-- Providers should address or answer any questions that patients and their caregivers/ families may have related to the patient's condition or concerns with their discharge and follow-up. - Encourage patients and their caregivers/families to review the "At home" section of their Patient Optimization Booklet for Hip and Knee prior to discharge. - Encourage patients and their caregivers/families to ask questions as needed and/or use the teach-back method, as required. - Ensure relevant members of the health care team are available to respond to questions or concerns patients or family members may have about the discharge plan. - Educate patients and caregivers/families on the safe use and disposal of opioids.
+- Providers should address or answer any questions that patients and their caregivers/families may have related to the patient's condition or concerns with their discharge and follow-up. - Encourage patients and their caregivers/families to review the "At home" section of their Patient Optimization Booklet prior to discharge. - Encourage patients and their caregivers/families to ask questions as needed and/or use the teachback method, as required. - Ensure relevant members of the healthcare team are available to respond to questions or concerns patients or family members may have about the discharge plan. - Educate patients and caregivers/families on the safe use and disposal of opioids.